In a recent podcast episode, I spoke about how shakes are the ONLY supplement product that I recommend for weight loss.

 No, this is not how you shake the weight away.

-A well-made meal replacement powder (aka shake powder or shake), on the other hand, are a decent, albeit imperfect, method of reducing calories while getting pretty darn close to reasonable nutrition.
+Well-made meal replacement powders (aka shake powder or shake), on the other hand, are a decent, albeit imperfect, method of reducing calories while getting pretty darn close to reasonable nutrition.

 Definitely give that episode a listen for all the great information, but because I cut up a little bit.
 I make jokes about 50 Cent, illicit drugs, and my wife’s family’s GI problems.